 The Vortex is prohibited by law from selling alcoholic beverages “to-go,” with the single exception of opened bottles of wine that are not finished when dining with us.
 These bottles may be re-corked and taken home by the customer.
 No other alcohol may leave our premises at any time.

 The Vortex is prohibited by law from selling alcoholic beverages to anyone that is visibly intoxicated.
 Therefore, we reserve the right to refuse the service of alcohol to anyone, at any time – at our sole discretion.
-Few things are as embarrassing as being cut-off at your favorite bar, so do everyone a favor and cut yourself off, before you start acting like an idiot.
+Do everyone a favor and cut yourself off, before you start acting like an idiot.

 If our security personnel, host or manager believes you might be under the influence of alcohol or drugs before you have entered the premises, we reserve the right to refuse admittance – at our sole discretion.

 ● FINAL CLOSING TIMES

 Local government dictates the final closing times that must be adhered to by all Liquor License holders.
 The Vortex is currently required to make “Last Call” no later than 2:30 am, Monday through Saturday (nights), and all customers must be off our premises by 3:00 am.
 While our posted closing time may be earlier than that on certain nights, 3:00 am is the latest time customers are EVER legally allowed to remain on our premises.

 ● SUNDAY CLOSING TIME IS DIFFERENT